VimsRocz/IMU/README.md

 measured gravity is close to 9.81 m/s².
 This improves the attitude initialisation when the first samples are not perfectly static or the sensor scale is slightly off.
+`GNSS_IMU_Fusion.py` also accepts an optional `--truth-file` argument.
+When provided, it loads a `STATE_X001.txt`‑style file (time, ECEF position and velocity), interpolates the reference trajectory to the IMU timestamps and adds magenta truth curves to the NED, ECEF and body frame plots.
 ### Verifying Earth Rotation Rate

 Run any dataset with the `--verbose` flag to print the **Earth rotation magnitude** measured from the static gyroscope data.